 About the project

-This project has a bold aim: to identify the vulnerabilities and stigmas children may face when their parents are part of violent extremist networks and how those can best be addressed by relevant front-line actors in an informed, prepared, and collaborative way that centres on the needs of the child.
+This project identified the vulnerabilities and stigmas children may face when their parents are part of violent extremist networks, and provided resources to ensure relevant front-line actors are ready to act in an informed, well-prepared, and collaborative way that centres on the needs of the child.

-Targeted workshops focused on identifying and supporting the vulnerabilities of children in these environments;
+Targeted workshops focused on identifying and supporting the vulnerabilities of children and tailor tools;